 In supporting the efforts of its partner countries to achieve their NDCs, the project always reflects national respective priorities.
 In Pakistan, for example, it is contributing to the development of an NDC roadmap and a national Climate Change Authority.
 Thereafter, it will provide technical advice on the division of the NDC into sector specific targets.
 Likewise, in Mali, Namibia and Honduras, NDC Assist is cooperating in the development of implementation roadmaps that entail an inter-ministerial, cross-sectoral approach.
 Countries such as Namibia and Honduras pursue efforts to address climate change as part of a holistic approach to development.
 Here, NDC Assist advises them on aligning their implementation activities with the 2030 Agenda and the Paris Agreement.

 NDC Assist provides technical advice to the Government of Fiji in the field of agriculture, forestry and other land use, in support of its ambition to revise and expand its NDC.
-At the same time, it is facilitating the creation of a regional NDC hub in the Pacific region, as part of the NDC Partnership.
+At the same time, it is facilitating the creation of the Regional Pacific NDC Hub, as part of the NDC Partnership.
 In the Caribbean, NDC Assist works with the Saint Lucian Government and the Organisation of Eastern Caribbean States on the implementation of a regional NDC Finance Initiative.